-Seven hotel cards worth carrying in 2026: free nights, resort credits, elite status, and which card fits the chain you actually stay at.
+Eight hotel cards worth carrying in 2026: free nights, resort credits, elite status, and which card fits the chain you actually stay at.

-| Card | Annual fee | Welcome bonus | Anniversary free night |
+| Card | Annual fee | Current bonus | Key credit or perk |

 |---|---|---|---|

-| World of Hyatt | $95 | 60,000 points | Category 1-4 (~$250) |
+| World of Hyatt | $95 | Up to 75,000 points | Two Category 1-4 free nights a year (~$250 each) |

-| Marriott Bonvoy Boundless | $95 | 125,000 points | Up to 35,000 points (~$245) |
+| Marriott Bonvoy Boundless | $95 | 4 free nights (up to 50,000 points each) | Anniversary free night up to 35,000 points |

-| IHG One Rewards Premier | $99 | Up to 185,000 points | Up to 40,000 points |
+| IHG One Rewards Premier | $99 | 140,000 points | Anniversary free night up to 40,000 points |

-| Hilton Honors Surpass | $150 | 130,000 points | None |
+| Hilton Honors Surpass | $150 | 130,000 points | $200 yearly Hilton credit |

-| Hilton Honors Aspire | $550 | 150,000 points | Free night (~$600) |
+| Hilton Honors Aspire | $550 | 175,000 points | Free night (~$600) + $400 resort credit |

-| Marriott Bonvoy Brilliant | $650 | 200,000 points | Up to 85,000 points (~$595) |
+| Marriott Bonvoy Brilliant | $650 | 150,000 points + $250 statement credit | Free night up to 85,000 points (~$595) |

-| Hilton Honors | $0 | 80,000 points | None |
+| Hilton Honors | $0 | 50,000 points | 7x at Hilton, no fee |

 If you stay at Hyatt even a few times a year, this is the hotel card to carry.

-Hilton runs three personal cards, cleanly tiered:
+Hilton runs three personal cards, cleanly tiered.
+(Our Hilton Honors guide compares the full lineup.)

 Hilton Honors Aspire ($550): the big one.
-A 150,000-point welcome bonus, 14x at Hilton, and a stack of credits:
+A 175,000-point welcome offer after $6,000 in purchases in the first 6 months (this elevated offer ends July 29, 2026), 14x at Hilton, and a stack of credits:

 | Credit | Value |